-The equilibrium contract is in one of the three distinct regions, depending on whether (8) binds and whether a > 0 or a = 0.
-We refer to the High-pledgeability Region as the range of χ values where (8) does not bind, the Medium-pledgeability Region as the range where (8) binds and a = 0, and the Low-credibility Region as the range where (8) binds and a = 0.
-We discuss each case.
+There are three cases for equilibrium contracts, depending on whether (9) binds and whether a > 0 or a = 0.
+We refer to the High-pledgeability Region as the range of χ values where (9) does not bind, the Medium-pledgeability Region as the range where (9) binds and a = 0, and the Low-credibility Region as the range where (9) binds and a = 0.